10thmagnitude/terraform/examples/azure-key-vault-create/README.md

 For Terraform documentation on creating a Key Vault, go to: https://www.terraform.io/docs/providers/azurerm/r/key_vault.html

 ## main.tf
-The `azuredeploy.tf` file contains the actual resources that will be deployed.
+The `main.tf` file contains the actual resources that will be deployed.
 It also contains the Azure Resource Group definition and any defined variables.

 ## outputs.tf
 This data is outputted when `terraform apply` is called, and can be queried using the `terraform output` command.